 Try framing the sentence in a way that explains yourself, rather than placing the blame on them or accusing them for the way your relationship is.

-For example, you can say, “I get upset and feel hurt when you say I’m not raising my kids in the right way.
+For example, you can say, “I get upset and feel hurt when you say I’m not raising my own children in the right way.
 I think I’m trying my best.
 Moving forward, I would appreciate if you didn’t critique my parenting”.

 This will come off a lot better than if you were to say, “You’re making me upset because you think you know how to raise my kids better than I do.”